iliags/click_storm/README.md

 ![Screenshot](./screenshots/v0.1.5.png)

 > [!NOTE]
-> Windows Security currently marks the executable as having `Trojan:Script/Wacatac.B!ml` which is a false positive.
-I have submitted a request to get flag removed, however it will take some time.
+> Windows Security has marked the executable as having `Trojan:Script/Wacatac.B!ml` in the past, which is a false positive.

 ## Notes